What is Cashmere?

 The quality of cashmere can differ with fineness, length and color being the key factors.

 The most important factor in the quality of cashmere is the length and fineness of the fibers.
-Items made with long fine fibers pill less and maintain their shape better than items made with short thick hair and will get better with each wash.
+Items made with long fine fibers pill less and maintain their shape better than items made with shorter hair.

 Color also impacts the quality of cashmere; naturally white hair is more desirable because it doesn’t require as much processing to dye different colors.

 How to Tell if it’s Good Quality Cashmere

 Cashmere should feel soft and not scratchy against your skin.
 The better quality cashmere is soft, but not overly soft to touch – it softens over time.
 Some companies increase the softness by treating the cashmere with chemical additives and softeners or by over washing it.
 This reduces the life of the cashmere garment, so beware of cashmere that feels unbelievably soft.

 Gently stretch out a piece of the cashmere and see if it springs back into shape.
 Good quality cashmere will, lower quality cashmere will remain out of shape.
 Also stretch it and look through it.
 The tighter the knit of the cashmere the better quality it is and the better it will retain its shape and be less susceptible to holes.